cirosantilli/algorithm-cheat/src/sort.md

 Note how we effectivelly split things into two sides: one larger than $4$, the other smaller or equal to it.

 Intuitively, why does it work?
-At each step, if we find a small number we throw it to the left, and the small side increases, eating that number up.
+At each step, if we find a small number we throw it to the left, and the small side increases, ``eating'' that number up.

 What to do next?
 Recurse down twice: